Welcome to Crosswinds Poetry Journal

-Managing Editor: Marguerite Keil Flanders.
 Margie has led workshops in libraries, schools, conferences, and Women’s Centers.
-For the last 9 years, she was part of a team that facilitates a poetry group at the medium security prison in Cranston, Rhode Island.
+For 9 years, she was part of a team that facilitated a poetry group at the medium security prison in Cranston, Rhode Island.
 Her work has appeared in the Boston Review, Yankee Magazine, Nimrod International Journal, Poetry East, The Main Street Rag, and other publications.
 She is the author of a poetry collection, The Persuasive Beauty of Imperfection.
-She is a member of Ocean State Poets.
+She is one of the founding members of Ocean State Poets.

 Diana Cole, a Pushcart Prize nominee, has had poems published in numerous journals including Poetry East, Spillway, the Tar River Review, the Cider Press Review, the Christian Century, Slipstream and Main Street Rag.
 Her chapbook, Songs By Heart was published in 2018 by Iris Press.
 In 2021, she had work appear in The New Verse.
 She is a member of Ocean State Poets and New England Poetry Club and teaches workshops in reading poetry aloud.
 In addition to her writing, Diana is a stained glass artist.